 The first example sounds formal and distant, while the second speaks directly to the customer.

 Another way to make your business writing more friendly and natural is to write ‘we’ instead of constantly repeating your company’s name.

-Aim for a short average sentence length for better business writing
+Aim for a short average sentence length for better business communication

 Sentence length is an important factor to consider in business writing.
 Research shows that comprehension goes down when sentences are too long, so keep your average sentence length below 20 words.
 A sentence of over 35 words should be broken into two sentences, if possible.
 To see the average sentence length of your business writing when using Microsoft Word, tick Show Readability Statistics in the Spelling and Grammar options.
 The average sentence length will appear at the end of the spelling and grammar check.